Maine: Bar Harbor & Acadia National Park Bike Tour | VBT Bicycling Vacations Skip to Main Content

 What to Expect

-This tour offers a full range of easy terrain and some moderate hills and is ideal for both beginner and experienced cyclists.
-Please verify your bike selection for this tour as it is not always possible to change bikes once you arrive on tour.
+This tour offers a full range of easy terrain and moderate hills and is ideal for beginner and experienced cyclists.
+Please verify your bike selection for this tour as changing bikes once you arrive is not always possible.
 Travel with your friends and family—we can accommodate multiple guests on this self-guided vacation.
 Our 24/7 support system is available if needed.

 Bar Graph Beginner - Experienced